TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 categories: php symfony
 excerpt: My path to showing optional CLI output in services and the creation of the Feedback package
 thanks:
+    - iulia
-    - Iulia Stana
+    - bart
-    - Bart van Raaij
+    - COil
 ---

 In the projects I work on I often need to build connections with external services.
 Most of the time, these projects require periodical data synchronization between my application and the third party service.
-In order to do this, I usually write [Symfony Commands][_command] that can be executed manually or through a cronjob.
+To do this, I usually write [Symfony Commands][_command] that can be executed manually or through a cronjob.
 Inside these commands, I send information back to the terminal to show the progress of the synchronization so you can see that something is happening.

 To get things up and running, I put everything in a single [Symfony's Command class][_command_class] that contains _all_ the code needed to perform the task inside the `execute()` method.